afosto/quicq-wordpress/README.txt

 **CREDITS**

-This plugin is written in collaboration with [SnelWebCenter](https://snelwebcenter.nl) big thanks to their team for their continues support and the fun collaboration!
+This plugin is written in collaboration with [SnelWebCenter](https://snelwebcenter.nl) big thanks to their team for their continuous support and the fun collaboration!

 == Frequently Asked Questions ==